-You may have a rat infestation in your home even if you never, or very rarely, see an actual rat.
+You might have a rat infestation in your home even if you have never seen an actual rat.
 These pests are nocturnal, so you’re more likely to see their droppings, nests, or footprints than you are to come across the animals themselves.
 Scratching sounds in the walls and holes chewed in drywall or food containers are other common signs of a rat problem.

 Average Rat Extermination Cost

-According to HomeAdvisor, professional rodent control tends to cost between $172 and $520, with an average cost of $342.
+Professional rat extermination tends to cost between $172 and $520, with an average cost of $342.
 However, extermination prices could be as high as $1,200 or more depending on the size of your rat infestation.
-Note that prices for mice removal are essentially the same as for rats.

 Many pest control companies offer full-service treatments to get rid of your rodent issue, which typically include getting rid of the rats or mice, clean-up services, and sealing any entry holes around your home.
-Full-service treatments are a little more expensive than average, costing $200 to $600.
-However, follow-up service visits to empty the traps and dispose of the rats are generally included in these costs.
+See the table below for a pricing breakdown.

 Factors That Affect Rat Extermination Pricing